-97 Colin Scott, Regulation in the Age of Governance: The Rise of the Post Regulatory State, in The Politics of Regulation: Institutions and Regulatory Reforms for the Age of Governance 145 (Jacint Jordana & David Levi-Faur eds., 2004).
+144. For a discussion of the many ways that firms are regulated, see Colin Scott, Regulation in the Age of Governance: The Rise of the Post-Regulatory State, in The Politics of Regulation: Institutions and Regulatory Reforms for the Age of Governance 145, 160-66 (Jacint Jordana & David Levi-Faur eds., 2004).